Writing is about “forcing” your idea into others

 Practical tips to “forcing” your idea in writing

-Next, few practical tips on how to make our writing, especially scientific and technical writing, to be strong and clear and hopefully can “force” somebody else to adopt and implement our idea.
+Next, a few practical tips on how to make our writing, especially scientific and technical writing, to be strong and clear and hopefully can “force” somebody else to adopt and implement our idea.

 The use of “however” or “Although”